 Impact of crises on society and healthcare

-Crises have a profound impact on societies and health systems.
-During economic, political, or health crises, social inequalities are often magnified.
-Low-income and vulnerable populations are particularly affected, as they have reduced access to resources and suffer more acutely from the consequences.
-In the health sector, crises frequently result in infrastructure overload due to increased demand for medical services.
-Shortages of staff and equipment can further exacerbate the situation, leading to a decline in the quality of care.
-However, crises can also drive innovation and reform, as new solutions are needed to address emerging challenges.
-This research area seeks to examine the complex developments associated with crises.
+During economic, political, or health crises, social inequalities often become more pronounced.
+Low-income and marginalized populations are disproportionately affected, as they typically have limited access to resources and consequently experience the most severe repercussions.
+In the health sector, crises frequently overburden infrastructure due to an intensified demand for medical services, while shortages of personnel and equipment can exacerbate these pressures and compromise the quality of care.
+Simultaneously, crises can spur innovation and reform, necessitating new solutions to address emerging challenges.
+This research area aims to investigate the complex developments associated with such crises.

 Recent publications